 Parent and Visitor Information

-Thanks for visiting the Parents and Visitors Information page!
-You have probably already read the information on the Prospective Cadets page and have a general idea about the Corps of Cadets at Texas A&M University.
+Thank you for visiting the Parents and Visitors Information page!
 Probably the number one question about the Corps by parents is "Does my son/daughter have to go into the military after graduation?"
 The answer is "NO".

 Approximately 50% of all cadets do not enter military service.
 Cadets have to take ROTC classes the first four semesters.
 If they are interested in a military career, cadets continue to take ROTC classes and are able to earn a military commission upon graduation.
 A limited number of military (ROTC) scholarships are available and they are very selective on which cadets receive scholarships.
 Again, the cadet must apply for a military scholarship.